 My principal research interests are in Scottish, British and European comparative politics and history.

-My primary research interests are on poverty (with a particular interest in children) and children’s play.
+John's primary research interests are on poverty (with a particular interest in children) and children’s play.

 Professor McMillan's research interests surround gender inequality and crime and justice.
 In particular she is interested in gendered and sexual violence and the statutory and non-statutory response to it.

-Angela O'Hagan is Senior Lecturer in the Department of Social Sciences at the GCU Glasgow School for Business and Society and Deputy Director of Wise Centre for Economic Justice and Head of Public Engagement
+Angela O'Hagan is Senior Lecturer in the Department of Social Sciences at the GCU Glasgow School for Business and Society and Deputy Director of Wise Centre for Economic Justice and Head of Public Engagement.

 My principal research interests are in gender based violence from a victim perspective and criminal justice and voluntary sector responses to the victims of gender based violence.